 SINGAPORE (ICIS)--Here are some of the top stories from ICIS Asia and the Middle East for the week ended 24 August 2018.

-China Group II base oils firm in absence of FPCC supply
+Group II base oils firm in absence of FPCC

 China’s Group II high viscosity base oils prices are expected to remain firm amid short availability of spot cargoes due to a prolonged shutdown of Formosa Petrochemical Corp’s (FPCC) plant in Taiwan.

-China shuns US petchems as trade war escalates; eyes Asian supply
+shuns US petchems as trade war escalates; eyes

 China's petrochemical importers have been actively looking for new sources of supply within Asia to minimize their reliance on US cargoes amid the escalation of the US-China trade war.